dotnet-websharper/docs/content/core/sitelets.md

 The following functions are available to build simple sitelets or compose more complex sitelets out of simple ones:

-* `Sitelet.Empty` creates a Sitelet which does not recognize any URLs.
+* `Sitelet.Empty` creates a sitelet which does not recognize any URLs.

 * `Sitelet.Content`, as shown in the first example, builds a sitelet that accepts a single URL and maps it to a given endpoint and content.